-July 6, 1054 was rapidly approaching, and the Christian world was about to experience a major event on the road to a rupture that continues to our day — the schism or split between the Western and Eastern Christian churches.
-The central actors in the looming conflict were Michael Cerularius, the patriarch of Constantinople,1 and Leo IX, the bishop or pope in Rome (left).
+July 6, 1054 was rapidly approaching, and the Christian world was about to experience a major event on the road to a schism that continues to our day — the divide between the Western and Eastern Christian churches.
+The central actors in the looming conflict were Michael Cerularius, the patriarch of Constantinople,1 and Leo IX, the bishop or pope in Rome.

 In the months leading up to July 6, 1054, Cerularius had strongly condemned the Western church for some of its religious practices and beliefs.2 As part of his attack, Cerularius excommunicated the bishops of Constantinople who followed certain rites of the Western church, and he closed down their churches.

-Meanwhile, in April 1054, Leo had sent a legation to Cerularius, headed by Cardinal Humbert, with his own set of demands and accusations against the patriarch.
-As it turned out, Leo died in the midst of the mission, but the legation continued with its task.
-Tragically, the meetings between Cardinal Humbert and Patriarch Cerularius were acrimonious.
+In April, Leo sent a legation to Cerularius, headed by Cardinal Humbert, with his own set of demands and accusations against the patriarch.
+As it turned out, Leo died in the midst of the mission, but the group continued its task.
+The meetings between Cardinal Humbert and Patriarch Cerularius were angry and bitter.
 Mistrust and a desire to maintain ecclesiastical power ruled the day.
 No useful dialogue could occur in such a poisoned atmosphere.

 Finally, relations between Cerularius and Humbert were strained to the breaking point.
-The Roman legates marched into Constantinople’s St. Sophia church and placed a papal bull (decree) on the altar, excommunicating Cerularius.
-That fateful day of July 6, 1054 had arrived.
-After being excommunicated, Cerularius convened his bishops and issued further polemical statements against the practices of the Western church.
-These also condemned the legation from the papacy and anathematized Humbert.
-With the mutual excommunications, the possibility of healing and reconciliation became a shattered dream.
+The Roman legates marched into Constantinople’s St. Sophia church and placed a papal decree on the altar, excommunicating Cerularius.
+Cerularius then convened his bishops and issued further accusations about the practices of the Western church.
+They condemned Humbert and the other representatives of the papacy.
+The possibility of healing and reconciliation became a shattered dream.

-The mutual excommunications of 1054 were but a dramatic interlude in a centuries-long period of growing estrangement between the two areas of the church, East and West, despite the fact that in earlier centuries they had been solidly united against a number of heresies, including Arianism.3
+The mutual excommunications of 1054 were the dramatic climax of a centuries-long period of growing estrangement between the two areas of the church, East and West, despite the fact that in earlier centuries they had been solidly united against a number of heresies, including Arianism.3